cedar-policy/rfcs/text/0024-schema-syntax.md

 As with `entity` and `action` declarations, the name implicitly includes the surrounding namespace as a prefix.

 While common types can be declared anywhere within a namespace and safely referenced by entity and action declarations, they cannot refer to one another, to avoid introducing definitional cycles.
 (To allow mutual reference, we could make declaration order matter: `entity`, `action`, and other `type` declarations cannot refer to a common type before it is defined.)

+_Much later note, May 2024: In the fullness of time we relaxed the above restriction and allowed common types to refer to one another, as long as there are no definitional cycles.
+See [cedar#766](https://github.com/cedar-policy/cedar/pull/766)._

 ### Disambiguating Types in Custom Syntax